Vishakha05-02/GUI_project/README.md

 # GUI_project
-Simple calculator using Tkinter simple login system with image
+Calculator and simple login system with image using Tkinter